 Manage Your Environment

-can help.
-Keep your surroundings as neat, organized, and clutter-free as possible.
+Make your environment relaxing.
+Use soft lighting, flowers, and pretty decor.
+Play relaxing music.
+Keep your surroundings neat, organized, and clutter-free.
 Close doors and windows to block out noise.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.